All Weather Flat Course

 Looking through the list of previous winners certainly shows some very high achieving horses and trainers alike.
 However, there is only one trainer since the championships conception in 2013 who has been able to win the race more than once.
 That trainer is William Haggas, the Yorkshire-born trainer who is based at the Somerville Lodge stables in Newmarket.
 He has the most wins within this three year old contest, however he also has wins in the other championship races which also run on the same day.
 Truly a testament to his ability within the all-weather category, and he should always be respected within the markets.

-When assessing the chances of runners in this six furlong race, course and distance success should be noted, or failing that at least some good runs over the same distance on other all-weather tracks or a similar distance at Lingfield.
+When assessing the chances of runners in this six furlong race, course and distance success should be noted, or failing that at least some good runs over the same distance on other all-weather tracks or a similar distance at Newcastle.